 Content will automatically appear on the Smart Content pane if we install them using the Daz Install Manager (DIM), which we can get and install for free.
 Then, when we buy products at Daz, they will automatically appear on our DIM interface for download and installation.

 The Daz Install Manager is easy to use and very convenient.
 I highly recommend it.

-If there are problems with our Smart Content pane, here is a good article from Daz on How to Troubleshoot the Smart Content pane.
+If there are problems with our Smart Content pane, here is an article from Daz on Why isn’t the Smart Content Pane Working?

 a) Adding a Figure

 At this point, we can simply go with our pre-loaded Genesis figure, or alternatively, we can delete it and add our own figure.
 To delete an object, simply select it in our Scene pane, and hit the Delete key.

 Daz Studio comes with the basic Genesis figures, and we can get additional figure morphs from the Daz Store.
 We can get to our available figures by clicking on the Figures category in our Smart Content pane.
 There are further sub-categories after that.
 For example, in the screen-shot to the right, I have selected Figures >> People >> Female >> Real World and then I double click on the Olympia 6 actor to add it to my scene.

 In the beginning, I only use one figure or at most two.
 We can still create very nice looking images with single figures if we pose it right, and set it off with the right clothing and environment.